Police arrest 19-year-old man after cannabis grow fire at Mansfield house

 “I didn’t know what was going on so I took my kids and we ran outside.

-Another resident, whose boyfriend called the fire brigade, said: “There was a lot of smoke.
+Another resident, whose partner called the fire brigade, said: “There was a lot of smoke.
 I felt a bit scared.

-"I was watching the television and came outside and my boyfried called the fire brigade.”
+“I was watching the television and came outside and my boyfriend called the fire brigade.”